bmabsout/Thesis/src/chapters/04_fulfillment_priority_logic.typ

 3. *Algorithmic Implementation*: The Balanced Policy Gradient algorithm that efficiently optimizes FPL specifications while maintaining theoretical guarantees.

-4. *Empirical Validation*: Demonstration of 3-6x improvements in sample efficiency and significant performance gains across multiple robotics domains.
+4. *Empirical Validation*: Demonstration of up to 6.4× speedup and 5.6× speedup across robotic domains, with significant performance gains across multiple robotics domains.

 5. *Practical Guidelines*: Comprehensive guidance for practitioners on how to construct and use FPL specifications effectively.